techops-recsys-lateral-hiring/developer-joyofenergy-java/README.md

 ## API

 Below is a list of API endpoints with their respective input and output.
-Please note that the application needs to be running.
+Please note that the application needs to be running for the following endpoints to work.
 For more information about how to run the application, please refer to [run the application](#run-the-application) section below.

 ### Store Readings